Skip to main content

 ]

-Keep all events from the left side, with null values for unmatched right-side fields:
+Keep all events from the left side, with null values for unmatched right-side fields (this is what SPL2's type=outer did):

 ]